-Professional treasure hunter Nathan Drake, an alleged descendant of the explorer Sir Francis Drake, along with his old friend and mentor, Victor "Sully" Sullivan, and Elena Fisher, a photojournalist who's employer he has tricked into financing his expedition under false pretences, explores an abandoned island in the belief that Francis Drake faked his death in order to hide the vast fortunes of El Dorado.
+Professional treasure hunter Nathan Drake, an alleged descendant of the explorer Sir Francis Drake, along with his old friend and mentor, Victor "Sully" Sullivan, and Elena Fisher, a photojournalist whose employer he has tricked into financing his expedition under false pretences, explores an abandoned island in the belief that Francis Drake faked his death in order to hide the vast fortunes of El Dorado.
 The situation is made more complicated by the fact that gang of pirates and mercenaries has also set their sights on the treasure.

 This game provides examples of:

 - Action Commands: Far more than in the rest of the series.
 The team at Naughty Dog have said that one of their goals with the second game was to move past this trope and give players more control over situations that are normally relegated to cutscenes.
 This makes the already amazing experience that much better.